cypress-io/cypress-documentation/content/api/commands/mount.md

   [React Provider](https://reactjs.org/docs/context.html) or adding [Vue plugins](https://vuejs.org/v2/guide/plugins.html).

-If you attempt to use `cy.mount()` before creating it, you will get a warning:
+However, if you attempt to use `cy.mount()` before creating it, you will get a
+warning:

 <img src="/_nuxt/assets/img/guides/component-testing/cy-mount-must-be-implemented.png" alt="cy.mount() must be implemented by the user." />

+This is to inform you that a `cy.mount()` command is custom to your application and needs to be set up manually.

 Let's take a look at how to implement the command.

 ## Creating a New `cy.mount()` Command

-To use `cy.mount()` you will need to add a
-[custom command](/api/cypress-api/custom-commands) to the commands file.
-Below are examples that you can start with for your commands:
+To use `cy.mount()` add a [custom command](/api/cypress-api/custom-commands) to the commands file.
+Below are examples to start with for your commands:

 <code-group-react-vue2-vue3>
 <template #react>